 The NCES locale shapefiles are provided at the national and state levels.
 The national file provides the locale boundaries as a single, national-level shapefile that contains locale boundaries for the full extent of U.S. territory, including the U.S. Island Areas of Puerto Rico, the U.S. Virgin Islands, American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.
 The national file is best suited for data users who need to visualize and analyze locale-related data for the United States, or for those who wish to analyze locale data at different scales or across states.
+The national file is named edge_locale?Y_nces_all_us where YY is the two-digit year for the TIGER files used to create the locales.
 A separate set of shapefiles is also produced for individual states.
 These files provide the same boundaries included in the national file, but offer easier access for data users with a more limited scope of interest.
+The state files follow a single naming convention, edge_localeYY_nces_ST, where YY is the two-digit year for the TIGER files used to create the locales and ST is the state abbreviation.